danvk/march-madness-data/README.md

 (2014) 21:               Dayton 11 vs 10 Stanford
 ```

-Here's the same by round (all the 25s are in the Round of 32):
+All the 25s are in the Round of 32.
+This happens whenever there are two first-round upsets in the
+same part of the bracket.
+You can't get a higher sum than 25 until the third round or later, and
+this has yet to happen.
+The closest was 14 Chattanooga vs. 10 Providence in 1997.

+**Sweet 16**:
 ```
-Round of 16
 (1997) 24:          Chattanooga 14 vs 10 Providence
 (2013) 22:        Wichita State  9 vs 13 La Salle
 (1986) 21:      Cleveland State 14 vs  7 Navy